swesos2018/swesos2018.github.io/index.md

 ## Topics of interest

 The scope of the workshop is all aspects related to systems of systems engineering.
-This includes, but is not restricted to, the following topics when applied to systems-of-systems:
+This includes, but is not restricted to, the following topics **when applied to systems-of-systems**:

 - Autonomous and cooperative systems
 - Business models, including software ecosystems